After each step, see if you still need help.

-Make sure that your Internet router is connected to your modem and both are on.
-If your router and modem are combined, just make sure that the device is on.
+Make sure that your Internet router is connected to your modem and that both are powered on.
+If your router and modem are combined, make sure that the device is powered on.

 Keep your Apple TV in range of your router.
-If it's too far, your Apple TV won't get a signal.
+If it's too far away, your Apple TV won't get a signal.
 To avoid signal issues, don't place your Apple TV directly on or within a foot of your Wi-Fi router.

 Connect to Wi-Fi

-On Apple TV (4th generation), go to Settings > Network.
+On Apple TV 4K or Apple TV (4th generation), go to Settings > Network.
 On Apple TV (2nd or 3rd generation), go to Settings > General > Network.
-Choose the name of a compatible Wi-Fi network to join and, if asked, enter your Wi-Fi password.
+Choose the name of a compatible Wi-Fi network to join.
+If asked, enter your Wi-Fi password.
 If you don’t know your password, get help.

 Restart your Apple TV, router, and modem

-After each restart, see if you still need help.
-On Apple TV (4th generation), go to Settings > System and select Restart.
+After you restart each device, see if you still need help.
+On Apple TV 4K or Apple TV (4th generation), go to Settings > System and select Restart.
 On Apple TV (2nd or 3rd generation), go to Settings > General and select Restart.